microsoftgraph/dotnetcore-console-sample/extraday1-search/README.md

     - Mail.Read, Mail.ReadWrite, Calendars.Read, Calendars.ReadWrite, Files.Read.All, Files.ReadWrite.All, Sites.Read.All, Sites.ReadWrite.All, ExternalItem.Read.All
 - appsettings.json
   - Specify the query keyword to search against in addition to standard configuration values.

+# Full Stack Samples
+We provided another [Full Stack Sample](https://github.com/microsoft/MicrosoftGraphSearchDemo) with frontend and backend and based on microsoft graph beta.